4d/docs/website/translated_docs/fr/API/IMAPTransporterClass.md

 The optional `destinationBox` parameter lets you pass the name of a mailbox where the `mailObj` will be appended.
 If omitted, the current mailbox is used.

 In the optional `options` parameter, you can pass an object to define the charset and encoding for specific parts of the email.
-Available properties:
+Propriétés disponibles :

 | Propriété     | Type  | Description                                                                                                                                                                            |
 | ------------- | ----- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |